-Flight delay compensation: How to claim up to £530/person for free – 2017 Update
+Flight delay compensation guide: How to claim up to £530/person for free – 2018 Update

 In 2004, a new European legal ruling made flight delay claims a standard entitlement for most flyers taking flights between European airports.
 Under this EU legislation, everyone who experiences a flight delay longer than three hours should be able to claim compensation for the delay.
 The process of claiming compensation for flight delay is free, and the amount of compensation a person can expect to receive is from £110 to £520, depending on the severity of the delay that compensation is being claimed for.

 Flyers are able to claim flight delay compensation on their own, or they can use a claims service to handle the process for them, paying a percentage of the flight delay compensation they receive as a fee to the claims service.

 Select a section: